 FZ ENTERTAINMENT, CHINA (CURRENT)

-Scripts for ‘CoNaBLUE’, a lovely 52 x 13′ series with an emphasis on exploring, learning about, and protecting nature.
+Scripts for the second season of ‘CoNaBLUE’, a lovely 52 x 13′ series with an emphasis on exploring, learning about, and protecting nature.
 The show follows five child characters who take young viewers along on their adventures, introducing audiences to diverse ecosystems around the world with a blend of science concepts and stories designed to develop children’s emotional intelligence.